-The Preface appears scattered in Volume 3 in the Shorthand Notes.
+The Preface appears in the USCO filing of the Shorthand Notes scattered in Volume 3.
 This material has not been closely studied.
 It would appear that the material as it appears in the FIP editions has been massively edited from what Schucman first wrote.

-For this material we have no typed scribal manuscript or "Urtext".
-We only have the FIP rendition and fragments of the original Notes.
-In the portions of the Notes we've not yet classified there are some additional pages which appear to have been composed as a preface also, though we've been able to identify no direct quotes in the current FIP Preface reproduced here.
+For this material we have no scribal typescript or "Urtext" manuscript.
+We only have the FIP rendition and the original Notes.
+In the portions of the Notes we've not yet classified there are some additional pages which appear to have been composed as a preface also, though we've been able to identify no direct quotes in the later FIP Preface.

 We may have multiple drafts of Schucman's own composition here.